We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Growing Sweet Potatoes from Scraps

-My family has been able to propagate new sweet potato vines from scraps, and it’s become a fun gardening project.
+My family has been able to propagate new sweet potato vines from scraps, and it has become a fun gardening project.

-To regrow your own sweet potatoes, select a plump, healthy sweet potato.
-Next, cut the potato into wedges, making sure each piece has at least two eyes or buds.
+Select a plump, healthy sweet potato to regrow your own sweet potatoes.
+Next, cut the potato into wedges, ensuring each piece has at least two eyes or buds.

 Bury each wedge about an inch deep in garden soil with the eyes facing up.
 Water the soil regularly to keep it consistently damp.